Australia fires: A visual guide to the bushfire crisis

 Record-breaking temperatures and months of severe drought have fuelled a series of massive bushfires across Australia.

-Hot and windy conditions are forecast to return to many parts of New South Wales this week.
+Hot and windy conditions are forecast to return to many parts of New South Wales this weekend and authorities in the Australian Capital Territory (ACT) have declared a state of emergency as massive bushfires rage south of Canberra.

-Some 30 people have so far been killed - including four firefighters - and more than 10 million hectares (100,000 sq km or 24.7 million acres) of bush, forest and parks across Australia has burned.
+At least 33 people have been killed - including four firefighters - and more than 11 million hectares (110,000 sq km or 27.2 million acres) of bush, forest and parks across Australia has burned.

 Sorry, your browser cannot display this map